b-pardi/pyQCM/README.md

 ### CHANGE LOG

+8/10
+- now catch errors for if curve fit fails in interactive plot

 8/4 - 8/9
 - major restructure for interactive plot functionality with end goal of having interactive plot for raw and clean data
     - moved interactive plot UI specifications to bottom of cleaned data and raw data columns for use of both